fsi-hack4autism/hackathon-2024/README.md

 The date of the event is April 3rd and 4th.
 The event will be hybrid.
 The in-person venue will be in NYC at the EY Headquarter in 1 Manhattan West during World Autism Awareness Month (April).

 ## Proposed Use cases
-### Theme 1: Ideas ready for adoption in th next 12-18 months
-* Participation and collaboration of practitioners, along with parents
-#### Use case 1: Therapy session - IOT data collection & video analysis
+### Use case 1: In-session co-pilot
-* Combine use case 1 & 2 from 2023
+This use case is planned to assist the BCBA during a session with the parent in one or more of the following ways:
+* Multi-sensory data capture
+  * Smartphone app used by BCBA, video camera, microphone, etc.
+* Real-time identification of pre-designed triggers
-We can include elments of robotics and computer vision here to capture when certain gestures and expressions occur in a session.
-Currently, the capture is purely a manual effort.
-The video can then be run through a recognition algorithm to classify events.
+  * Include elments of robotics and computer vision to capture pre-determined gestures and expressions occur in a session.
+* Post-session summarization
+Targeted for H1

-#### Use case 2: Analytical data from therapy session
+#### Use case 3: Patient co-pilot
-* Use case 3 from 2023
+This use case is planned to provide a continuous assessment, summarization, and re-plan
-* We can add Generative AI to analyze past records, group and cluster students based on progress, performance, etc. and suggest a therapy plan for them
+* Use Generative AI to analyze past records, group and cluster students based on progress, performance, etc. and suggest a therapy plan for them

-* Auto summarize session notes and take-aways.
-Summarize past sessions to serve as important reminders on what need to be the focus for an upcoming session or bring a new practitioner up to speed
+#### Use case 3: Patient on-boarding co-pilot
 ### Theme 2: Ideas that are more innovative an technology focused
 #### Use case 3: Halo lens
 Skill based training, but adopting Generative AI along with it